"If you want to live, if you want your friends and family to live, I expect you to do more than survive it. I expect you to skin them alive."

 Parental Incest: Yep, Nicodemus and Deirdre are still getting it on and thoroughly squicking Harry out.
 Deirdre claims that they've been together for so long that mortal words cannot be used to describe their relationship.

 Parental Substitute: While Michael and Charity love Maggie as if she was their own, they are well aware that they aren't her biological parents.
 They both encourage Harry to take over the role, both for Maggie's sake and his own.
+When Charity mentions paying for her kids' college, if you do the math you'll notice she's including Maggie in that count.

 Place of Protection: Thanks to the angel contingent, Michael's house is still a secure place from any supernatural threat seeking vengeance against him or the family.
 Normal humans, however, can bypass this as they have free will and angels cannot stop them from acting evil.
 Molly, seeking to close this loophole, plans on putting some Sidhe guards in a house close by to take care of muggle threats.